Douglas, the capital, has the widest selection, from budget to luxury, with amenities like pools and restaurants.

 Well-equipped campsites across the island accommodate tents, caravans, and motorhomes, some with glamping pods.

-Prevalence of high-quality Manx guest houses and B&Bs in Victorian/Edwardian buildings, or agricultural stays, give a distinctive local flavor.
+Prevalence of high-quality Manx guest houses and B&Bs in Victorian/Edwardian buildings, or agricultural stays, provide a distinctive local flavor.

 Each area of the Isle of Man has a distinct character, amenities, and proximity to attractions.

 Second-largest town in the north, good for exploring northern plains and glens.
-Quieter and less crowded with tourists than Douglas.
+Quieter and less touristy than Douglas.
 Safe and peaceful.

 Twin southern coastal villages with beautiful, sheltered bays and a tranquil atmosphere.
 Excellent for a quieter, relaxed pace of travel.
 Very safe and tranquil.